 This Preliminary Project Assessment is valid for a period of 18 months.
-An Environmental Evaluation and Building Permit Application, as listed above, must be submitted no later than July 26, 2019.
+An Environmental Evaluation, Large Project, or Building Permit Application, as listed above, must be submitted no later than July 18, 2019.
 Otherwise, this determination is considered expired and a new Preliminary Project Assessment is required.
 Such applications and plans must be generally consistent with those found in this Preliminary Project Assessment.

-Enclosure: Preliminary Shadow Fan
+Enclosure: Shadow Fan